jonlocke/adsearch/README.md

 Examples:

-./adsearch.sh '(objectclass=group)' cn:
-This returns the cn attribute of a group
+./adsearch.sh '(objectclass=group)' cn:  |This returns the cn attribute of a group

-./adsearch.sh '(objectclass=user)' cn:
-This returns the cn attribute of a user
+./adsearch.sh '(objectclass=user)' cn:  |This returns the cn attribute of a user

-./adsearch.sh 'cn= jonathan locke' memberof
-This returns the membership of groups for cn=jonathan locke
+./adsearch.sh 'cn= jonathan locke' memberof  |This returns the group membership for cn=jonathan locke